auris48/git-exercise/README.md

 # git-exercise
 Another git exercise

+## Branches

+There are two separate branches created for windows and unix systems.

+Branch windows contains .bat file and unix contains .sh script file.

 ## Files
 This repository contains this readme file and two scripts; one a shell script, compatible with unix shells, and one batch script, compatible with Windows CMD and Powershell.